 YOUR ABILITY?

-Attention Snowboarders
+Attention Snowboarders:

 TERRAIN

-PParticipants can enjoy highlights like old-growth tree skiing, steep glades, and challenging fall-line runs.
+Participants can enjoy highlights like old-growth tree skiing, steep glades, and challenging fall-line runs.
 With minimal traversing, you can experience three full days of powder without repeating a line.
 Advanced skiers can explore almost every part of the mountain, with few zones posing significant avalanche risks, all under expert guidance.

 Intermediate riders can build confidence in powder on retired courses and well-spaced tree runs.
 If conditions become overwhelming, we can add an extra guide to the CAT for additional support.
 Our mountain offers diverse terrain, perfect for both advanced skiers and snowboarders.